Swiss Indoors Basel 2022 Prize Money, Players List, Schedule, Tickets

 The event will have 32 singles and 16 doubles draws that released after the tournament commences.

-The Swiss Indoors main draw conducted from 24 October to 30 October.
-Like most tournaments, the qualifying rounds held on 2 days before the main draw, on the 23rd and 22nd.
+The Swiss Indoors main draw was conducted from 23 October to 29 October.
+Like most tournaments, the qualifying rounds are held on 2 days before the main draw, on the 21st and 22nd.

 DatesSingles MatchesDoubles Matches